kieranjwhite/calendar_mirror/README.md

 You can install the binary and related resources with the command:

-`sudo ./target/debug/calendar_mirror --install`
+`sudo ./target/debug/calendar_mirror --installsudo ./target/debug/calendar_mirror --install`

-Calendar Mirror should start immediately.
+This command will replace any previous calendar\_mirror installs with the new one.
+If there aren't any older installs of the application you will see a couple of systemd errors that are generated when the installer attempts to to stop the old non-existent calendar_mirror service.
+These can be ignored.

 Finally remount /boot in read-write mode as described above and edit /boot/cmdline.txt to ensure the Raspberry Pi root directory will in future be mounted read-only.
 Finally reboot and verify that Calendar Mirror restarts after rebooting.

 [^1]: At the very least you will need to change the value of the
     SCREEN\_DIMS constant in cal_display.rs